Sessay: Religion

-The parish church is dedicated to St Cuthbert and is a Grade II* listed building, rebuilt by architect William Butterfield in 1847-48 for William Dawnay, 7th Viscount Downe on the site of the original.
+St Cuthbert's Church, Sessay is a Grade II* listed building, rebuilt by architect William Butterfield in 1847-48 for William Dawnay, 7th Viscount Downe on the site of the original.

 In the church there are three funeral brasses in the chancel to members of the Kitchingman family, and one to Mrs. Smelt.
 Another is that of Master Thomas Magnus on which he is depicted in his priestly robes.
 At the time of the Dissolution of religious houses he was master of St Leonard's Hospital, York, and was subsequently appointed to the rectory of Sessay, where he died, in 1550, and was buried in the chancel."